ph1lw21/The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB/README.md

 The tester has 2 distinct ZIF sockets.
 You MUST use the correct one to avoid damaging the chip or the tester.

-Align all DRAM chips to top of the ZIF socket as per marking on the PCB.
+Align all DRAM chips Pin 1 to top of the ZIF socket as per marking on the PCB.

 >> ZIF SOCKET 1 (SK1) - STANDARD 5V <<
    Use this for all other chips (single +5V supply).